 The Acrolinx Score for ASD-STE100 is calculated exactly the same way but with one difference: Acrolinx uses the ASD-STE100 rules for counting words instead of the standard Acrolinx method.
 This means Acrolinx will generally count fewer words than it does with the standard word counting methods, for example counting placard titles or quotes as one word.

 Generally, Acrolinx supports ASD-STE100 with every Acrolinx Integration.
-However, not all Integrations are optimized for ASD-STE100 checking.
+However, not all integrations are optimized for ASD-STE100 checking.
 Some rules only work when you check XML documents, such as rule 6.7 "paragraph length" and rule 8.10 "titles, placards, and quoted text count as one word".
 Checking ASD-STE100 with Acrolinx works best in a supported XML editor.

 You can see the supported authoring tools in the Integrations Compatibility.